 Latex Lingerie Review: Atsuko Kudo Bra & Lace Print Knickers

-Disclosure: I purchased these items with my own money.
+Note: I purchased these items with my own money.
 All opinions are my own.

 Atsuko Kudo is one of the best known names in latex fashion.
 You could certainly argue she’s one of the designers responsible for bridging the divide between latex as fetishwear and latex as mainstream fashion.
 She’s dressed countless celebrities (including Lady Gaga, Beyoncé, Rihanna, Nicki Minaj and Kim Kardashian) and is stocked by some of the most prestigious luxury retailers in the world.